Realisation-Level Privacy Filtering: Discussion and Future Direction

 \section{Discussion and Future Direction}

-In this work, we propose privacy filtering at realisation level, design one such privacy filter, and prove that it guarantees $(\epsilon, \delta)$-differential privacy.
-Contrasting prior approaches, the filter tracks realised leakage, rather than composing worst case per mechanism parameters.
+In this work, we developed privacy filtering at the realisation level, designed one such privacy filter, and proved that it guarantees $(\epsilon,\delta)$-differential privacy.
+Unlike mechanism-level approaches, our filter tracks realised privacy loss rather than composing worst-case mechanism parameters.
+Previous realisation-level work \cite{Pan} considered pure privacy, and extended to approximate privacy by combining a pure LDP or DP filter with a mechanism-level privacy filter.
+In our work, the stopping rule itself is derived directly for general $(\epsilon, \delta)$-differential privacy.
 It can be applied to arbitrary mechanisms, whether they be independent or adaptive, with discrete or continuous outputs that may have differing supports.
 This extends beyond settings where R{\'e}nyi divergence is well behaved, as required by RDP filters.
-This work demonstrates that realisation-level accounting provides a previously unexplored axis for utility improvement, by exploiting knowledge of the realised leakage.
+This work demonstrates that realisation-level accounting provides a relatively unexplored axis for utility improvement, by exploiting knowledge of the realised privacy loss.